breakersol/ActivityFramework/README.md

 This project is licensed under the Apache-2.0 License - see the [LICENSE.md](https://github.com/breakersol/ActivityPipeline/blob/master/LICENSE) file for details.

+## Contributing

+See [CONTRIBUTING.md](CONTRIBUTING.md) for instructions on how to contribute to this project.

 ## Basic Usage

 ### Meta Reflex